Questions About Cello Lessons

 Generally speaking, the younger the better.
 Children could start taking early childhood music classes when they are born!
-By the age of 3 or 4, they are normally ready for individual instrument lesson.
+By the age of 4, they are normally ready for individual instrument lesson.

 The biggest question here is: are the parents ready?
 Taking your child to music lessons is one of the best gifts you can give them, but it does take time and commitment from the parents.
 If you are unsure about this, please contact me for a chat.

 How to prepare my child for cello lessons?